Access PCT Advances Patient Care While Optimizing Laboratory Workflows

 Simplify sample processing and reduce separate PCT analysis workstation costs with:

-- Random-access, high-throughput systems with >65 available assays and 50 reagent pack positions
+- Random-access, high-throughput systems with an extensive assay menu and 50 reagent pack positions

 - Fewer manual processing steps compared to standalone systems

 - Onboard reagent storage of liquid, ready-to-use, 50-test reagent packs

 What is the Connection between Procalcitonin and Infections?